Writing a Plugin

 Output a structured report grouped by severity.

-The user-invocable: true field makes the skill appear as the /analyze-deps command.
-The $ARGUMENTS placeholder is replaced with whatever the user types after the command name.
+$ARGUMENTS is replaced with whatever the user types after the command name.

 4. Load the Plugin